 Temptress Treated (F1) Corn Seed

 A new standard for the second-early (syn) slot.
 Conventional, treated seed.
 This seed is not NOP-compliant.

 Follow 'Latte' with this exceptional new synergistic.
 Temptress combines premium eating quality and reliable field performance, thanks to strong seedling vigor, good husk protection, and a broad disease package.
 Also a good "rain gap" option, Temptress can be slotted for a quick crop later in the season, without risk of blowing out the tip.
 Attractive 8" ears with consistent tip-fill meet our highest standards for flavor and tenderness.
 High resistance to maize dwarf mosaic virus and common rust; and intermediate resistance to northern corn leaf blight.
 Treated seed.
+Also available untreated.
 Avg.
 2,600 seeds/lb.
 Packet: 150 seeds.

 - This product does not ship to Canada.